-By 1999, we were eating 560,000 tones a year or 374 billion pieces.
-If you laid those end-to-end they would stretch approximately 27.5 million kilometres (the diameter of the gas giant formally known as a planet, Pluto).
+By 1999, we ate 560,000 tonnes a year or 374 billion pieces.
+If you laid those end-to-end, they would stretch approximately 27.5 million kilometres (the diameter of the gas giant formally known as a planet, Pluto).

 Is it good for you?

-Cows spend their lives chewing the cud and you don’t regularly see thin cows.
-In order to find out just how much energy chewing burns, Levine et al. performed an experiment that would make fans of DFTB proud.
+Cows spend their lives chewing the cud, and you don’t regularly see thin cows.
+To find out just how much energy chewing burns, Levine et al. performed an experiment that would make fans of DFTB proud.
 They got eight healthy volunteers to chew 8.4g of sugar-free gum for 12 minutes and then indirectly measured their calorie expenditure.
-Just to make sure that nobody chewed than any other they had them eat to the beat of a metronome tick-tocking at 100hz.
+To ensure that nobody chewed more than any other, they had them eat to the beat of a metronome tick-tocking at 100hz.

 Chewing gum raises your basal calorie expenditure by around 11 calories.
-To put this in context, you burn around 11 more calories standing, rather than sitting and would burn just over 100 calories if you walked at the extremely tedious pace of 1 kmph.
+In context, you burn around 11 more calories standing rather than sitting and would burn just over 100 calories if you walked at the extremely tedious pace of 1 kmph.

 So, does it knot up your insides?

-The body treats most gum as it does any other indigestible matter – it passes through without effect, approximately two days (depending on the previous Stool Hardness And Transit score).
-But this non-nutritive masticatory substance (it’s not a food) may cause one or two problems.
+The body treats most gum like any other indigestible matter – it passes through without effect approximately two days (depending on the previous Stool Hardness And Transit score).
+But this non-nutritive masticatory substance (it’s not food) may cause one or two problems.